-- 1. Unconditional admission to Coastal Alabama and active student in good standing - 2.
-Submit all transcripts to admissions - 3.
-Submit Veterinary Technology Application by stated deadline - 4.
-Complete or be in the process of completing the following four required general education courses prior to application deadline with a grade of C or higher; ENG 101, MTH 100, SPH 107, and BIO 103 - 5.
-Provide proof of medical insurance - 6.
-Must be 18 years of age by the beginning of the fall semester in the program - 7.
-Submit Veterinary Technician Job Observation and Interview Questionnaire - 8.
-Submit the recorded statement of interest and intent included in the Veterinary Technology Application - 9.
-Meet the essential eligibility criteria or technical standards required for veterinary technology
+Unconditional admission to Coastal Alabama and active student in good standing Submit all transcripts to admissions

+3. Submit Veterinary

+Technology Application by stated deadline

+4. Complete or be in the process of completing the following four required general education courses prior to application deadline with a grade of C or higher; ENG 101, MTH 100, SPH 107, and BIO 103 insurance the fall semester in the program 7.
+Submit Veterinary Technician Job Observation and Interview Questionnaire 8.
+Submit the recorded statement of interest and intent included in the Veterinary Technology Application